 Consider the Direction of the Sun

-First, consider the direction that your home faces.
+When you think about how much light does a fiddle leaf fig tree need, consider the direction that your home faces.
 If you’re not sure, use your phone’s compass app to see which windows face which direction.

 If you live in the northern hemisphere, the windows that face south will get more sunlight, since that’s where the sun makes its rotation.
 This trend is exaggerated if you live very far north or south of the equator.
 If you live in the southern United States, even your north-facing windows will get sufficient light in the spring and summer months.